apitoolkit/testkit/README.md

         - ok: $.resp.json.completed == false
 ```

+Testkit offers a clean and intuitive syntax that simplifies the process of defining and executing API test scenarios.

 ## Test Definition Syntax

 Testkit uses a YAML-based syntax for defining test scenarios.
 Each scenario consists of multiple stages, where each stage represents a specific API request and its associated assertions.
 Below is an example of the YAML syntax for defining API tests: